 The NM described the processes for the identification, documentation, monitoring, review and reporting of risks, including health and safety risks, and development of mitigation strategies.
-A monthly quality and health and safety meeting is held which outlines an overview of adverse events, health and safety, restraint, compliments and complaints, clinical incidents, staffing, infection control and all other aspects of the quality risk management plan.
+A monthly report is generated which outlines an overview of adverse events, health and safety, restraint, compliments and complaints, clinical incidents, staffing, infection control and all other aspects of the quality risk management plan.
 Critical and significant events are reported immediately.
 All quality data collected identifies trends and specific shortfalls are addressed using a corrective action process.
 Changes to service are made where shortfalls are identified (through internal auditing) or new ideas elicited (through surveys).
-A sample of reports reviewed showed adequate information to monitor performance is reported.
+A sample of reports reviewed showed adequate information to monitor performance is reported and discussed at staff meetings.
 The service also works hard to identify opportunities to improve their services.
 Policies reviewed covered all necessary aspects of the service and contractual requirements and were current.
-A Māori health plan guides care for Māori.